RIP Britpop-busting genius James Broad: The best Silver Sun songs

 ‘The Pain Don’t Come So Easy’ (from ‘A Lick And A Promise’, 2013)

-In 2013, Broad compiled tracks recorded as early as 2002, plus new songs, into a fifth Silver Sun album, including this savage and dynamic one-off release from 2009 that was perhaps the most Weezer the band ever got.
+In 2013, Broad compiled tracks recorded as early as 2002, plus new songs, into a fifth Silver Sun album ‘A Lick And A Promise’, including this savage and dynamic one-off release from 2009 that was perhaps the most Weezer the band ever got.

 ‘Last Day’ (from ‘Silver Sun’, 1997)